skyzh/core-os-riscv/README.md

 ## Known Issues

 * Issue of `!`: function of `!` return type may interfere with RAII (objects won't be dropped).
 If function of return type `!` is called, there may be possible memory leak.
-Rust should drop all objects before calling these functions (instead of stack rewinding)
+Rust should drop all objects before calling these functions.
+Specifically, `forkret` and first call of `usertrapret` is such a code path where there'll be memory leak.